hectorproko/PERSISTING-DATA-IN-KUBERNETES/Project23_Steps.md

 I'll choose  `zone=us-east-1a` to create a volume in AWS

-1. In your AWS console, head over to the EC2 section and scroll down to the **Elastic Block Storage** menu.
+1. In r AWS console, head over to the EC2 section and scroll down to the **Elastic Block Storage** menu.
 2. Click on Volumes
 3. At the top right, click on **Create Volume**